 Colombian Style Salsa (Cumbia)

-Colombian style salsa began in Columbia and is danced to a different type of salsa music called “Cumbia” which is similar to the salsa rhythm but has a longer pause between the first three and the last three beats.
+Colombian style salsa began in Colombia and is danced to a different type of salsa music called “Cumbia” which is similar to the salsa rhythm but has a longer pause between the first three and the last three beats.
 It is rare to find a Cumbia instructional class as most people who dance this style were taught by family and friends.
 The style is still quite popular in South/Latin America and can be distinguished by a circular style of open/side breaks with a tap on the pauses of 4 and 8.
 Feet never move forward and backwards as in the Mambo step.
 Instead, the movement is a series of back to centre or side to centre footsteps.
 The style has very little turn patterns and is generally not a fast or “showy” style.
 Instead most Cumbia dancers will hold their partner very close with their entire bodies touching from head to toe.
 If turns are involved, they are generally very simple rock step left turns.

 Cuban Style Salsa